pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

 clusters and then surface those details in the various Tanzu Application Platform GUI plug-ins.

 > **Important**
-> In this topic the terms `View` and `Run` describe the cluster's roles and distinguish
+> In this topic the terms `Build, `Run`, and `View`describe the cluster's roles and distinguish
 > which steps to apply to which cluster.
+> `Build` clusters are where the code is built and packaged, ready to be run.
 > `Run` clusters are where the Tanzu Application Platform workloads themselves run.
 > `View` clusters are where the Tanzu Application Platform GUI is run from.
 > In multicluster configurations, these can be separate clusters.
 However, in many configurations